Sugar 7 On-Site Sizing Guide

 Accessing Sugar Test Tools

 You must be a current SugarCRM partner or customer to access certain Sugar Test Tools such as the JMeter scenarios described in this guide.
-Sugar Test Tools should be used with test or internal evaluation environments alone and should never be used with a production Sugar instance or any Sugar On-Demand instance.
+Sugar Test Tools should be used with test or internal evaluation environments alone and should never be used with a production Sugar instance or any instance hosted on Sugar's cloud servers.
 These test tools are hosted on the SugarCRM organization on Github.
 For access to these private Github repositories, please fill out and submit a request.
 Once your request has been reviewed and approved, you will receive an invitation from Github to the SugarCRM organization that will grant you access to these repositories.

 Amazon Instance Types